Are you new to Google Alerts?

 By creating tens, maybe hundreds of alerts, you can keep each incredibly precise, while still receiving a good number of alerts.

-Suppose you want to watch for negative comments about your business.
-You could create individual alert for you brand name alongside certain words that are usually unkind:
+Suppose you want to monitor the negative comments made about your business.
+You could create individual alerts that include your brand name alongside certain keywords that are usually unkind:

 “My Brand” + hate